revl/svn_replay/README.md

   username-password pair or a scalar if providing only the username will suffice.

-- `PreserveCommitTimestamps` determines whether commit timestamps of the original revisions are preserved.
+- `PreserveRevisionTimestamps` determines whether commit timestamps of the original revisions are preserved.
 This functionality is enabled by default; set the parameter to `0` if the original commit timestamps should not be preserved (for example, when the